 It reminds me of an article I wrote for a magazine years ago about what makes a child so fearful of the dentist – even though they’ve never experienced any pain from a dentist.

 The dentist I interviewed told me the cause was the parents.
 “The child sees the parents’ own anxiety over the dentist and they learn to fear the dentist.
 If Mom is afraid, then I should be afraid.”

 It’s the same concept with height: “If Mummy is worried I’m getting so tall, then it must be a really bad thing.”

-So the little girl learns – from her own mother – that being tall is something awful.
+So the little girl learns – from her own mother (and maybe even Dad) – that being tall is something awful.
 The foundation has been laid; the trajectory for her growing-up years has been set.

 Everywhere she goes she will feel mercilessly self-conscious about her height, and this self-loathing will attract bullies like a light drawing moths.